martin-gorner/tensorflow-rnn-shakespeare/README.md

 ## FAQ

 ### 1) Why not apply a softmax activation function to the outputs of the LSTM directly?
-That is because you need to go from CELLSIZE to ALPHASIZE.
-This dimension reduction of dimensions is best performed by a learned layer.
+That is because you need to convert vectors of size CELLSIZE to size ALPHASIZE.
+The reduction of dimensions is best performed by a learned layer.

 ###  Why does it not work with just one cell?
 The RNN cell state should still enable state transitions, even without unrolling ?
 Yes, a cell is a state machine and can represent state transitions like